PSFC-HEDP/cps-analysis/README.md

  Pay attention to how the lines appear to make sure it’s understanding you correctly.
  As before, you can right-click at any point to undo an action.
  Close the plot when the diameter cuts are satisfactory.

+ It will repeat this for every scan file in the given directory, outputing a CSV containing the spectrum for each one.

- To extract yields, means, and plots from analyzed spectra, from the root directory, call the follow-up script
+ To then extract yields, means, and plots from the analyzed spectra, call the follow-up script
  ~~~bash
  python analyze_spectra.py {path/to/files}
  ~~~